2002DarshanA/Blind-Assist-System-using-Ml-and-IP/README.md

-This paper presents a Blind Assist System (BAS) leveraging Machine Learning (ML) and Image Processing (IP) techniques to enhance the autonomy and safety of visually impaired individuals.
+This project presents a Blind Assist System (BAS) leveraging Machine Learning (ML) and Image Processing (IP) techniques to enhance the autonomy and safety of visually impaired individuals.
 The system utilizes a convolutionalneural network (CNN) to process real-time image inputs from a wearable camera device.
 Through ML classification, it identifies objects, obstacles, and environmental cues.
 The IP module further refines data, providing depth perception and spatial awareness.